Analysis of Structured Deep Kernel Networks: Kernel methods and neural networks

 \subsection{Related work}

-In order to obtain the flexibility of feature representation learning instead of using a fixed feature map, several multilayer kernel methods have been proposed.
+In order to allow for the flexibility of learning feature maps instead of using a fixed one, several multilayer kernel methods have been proposed.
 This is done frequently based on neural networks: In \cite{Le2016}, a neural network is used in order to directly learn a kernel function from the data.
 The paper \cite{Wilson2016} suggests to use a neural network to transform the data, and subsequently use a fixed kernel on top.
-Like this the deep neural network is used as a front-end, and both parts are optimized jointly.
-Another approach with similarities to neural networks is proposed in \cite{ijcai2019-558}, which introduces a setup called \textit{Deep Spectral Kernel Learning}.
-Here a multilayered kernel mapping is built by using random fourier feature mappings in every layer.
-This is essentially a neural network with fixed parameters in every second layer. \\ Hierarchical Gaussian kernels are introduced in \cite{steinwart2016learning}, which are an iterated composition of Gaussian kernels.
+Like this the deep neural network is used to learn a feature representation, and both parts are optimized jointly.
+Another approach that combines kernel methods and neural networks is proposed in \cite{ijcai2019-558}, which introduces a setup called \textit{Deep Spectral Kernel Learning}.
+Here a multilayered kernel mapping is built by using Random Fourier Feature mappings in every layer.
+This is essentially a neural network with fixed parameters in every second layer.
+Recently, \cite{wurzberger2024learning} combined radial basis function kernels with ideas from convolutional neural networks to obtain deep radial basis function networks.

+Hierarchical Gaussian kernels, which are an iterated composition of Gaussian kernels, are introduced in \cite{steinwart2016learning}.
 The setup has as well a structure comparable with neural networks.
-However the methodology does not easily extend to a broader class of kernels.
+However, the methodology does not easily extend to a broader class of kernels.
 From a Gaussian process point of view, \cite{damianou2013deep} introduces Deep Gaussian processes, which is a hierarchical composition of Gaussian processes.
-In order to scale them, approximation techniques are used.
-Under the notion of \textit{Kernel Flows}, \cite{OWHADI201922} introduces a way to build a kernel step-by-step, by iteratively modyfing the transformation of the data, which is described with help of standard kernel mappings.
+In order to scale them to large data sets, approximation techniques are used.
+Under the notion of \textit{Kernel Flows}, \cite{OWHADI201922,hamzi2021learning, hamzi2021simple, hamzi2023learning, lee2023learning } introduces a way to build a kernel step-by-step, by iteratively modifying the transformation of the data, which is described with help of standard kernel mappings.